Bowyer: Lee David (Lee)

 the first Premiership player to amass fourteen yellow cards.
 He was capped thirteen times

-at under-twenty-one level but his first England cap was postponed because of events off the
+at Under-Twenty-One level, but his first England cap was postponed because of events off the

 field.
 After an incident outside a Leeds city centre nightclub, Bowyer was accused of

 involvement in the alleged racist assault of the student Safraz Najeib.
-Bowyer was found not
+Bowyer was found

-found guilty of affray and ordered to serve one hundred hours' community service.
+was found guilty of affray and ordered to serve one hundred hours' community service.
 Bowyer

-was fined four weeks' wages by Leeds, for breaching the club's code of conduct for being
+was fined four weeks' wages by Leeds, for breaching the club's code of conduct, for being

-under the influence of alcohol on the night of the attack.
+under the influence of alcohol, on the night of the attack.
 Bowyer refused to accept this

 decision, and was placed on the transfer list by Leeds, who were running into financial